Ramy-Badr-Ahmed/Merkle-DAG-Matlab/README.md

 #### Manually Create the Merkle-DAG (Adding Nodes)

-Use case: for scenarios where the DAG structure is not strictly determined by the data itself but by specific relationships or dependencies.
+Use case: for scenarios where the DAG structure is not strictly determined by the data itself (no specific relationships/dependencies).

 ```matlab
 node1 = MerkleDAGNode([1 2 3]);     % default: SHA-256, if no hash algorithm specified